jlevy/og-equity-compensation/README.md

 significant discussion and feedback
 [on Hacker News](https://news.ycombinator.com/item?id=10880726) and [on GitHub](https://github.com/jlevy/og-equity-compensation).
-We thank [everyone who has helped](#credits) write, review, edit, and improve it.
+We thank [everyone who has helped](#credits) write, review, edit, and improve this work.

 ### Should you use this Guide?

-Our aim is to be as helpful to the beginner as it is for those with more experience.
+Our aim is to be as helpful to the beginner as to those with more experience.
 No matter how much you know (or think you know!) about equity compensation, you will likely run into confusion at some point.